 6. 🇬🇧 United Kingdom: Fragmentation Post-Brexit

 The United Kingdom faces potential fragmentation due to growing independence movements in Scotland and Northern Ireland.
-Brexit has intensified these sentiments, with Scotland seeking another independence referendum and Northern Ireland considering reunification with the Republic of Ireland.
+Brexit has intensified these sentiments.
+Scotland is seeking another independence referendum.
+Northern Ireland is considering reunification with the Republic of Ireland.

 7. 🇮🇶 Iraq: Sectarian Strife and Corruption